The patient has transitioned to the next phase of coverage

-Medicare Part D has four phases of coverage: Deductible, Initial Coverage, Gap Coverage (aka "Donut Hole"), and Catastrophic Coverage.
-If a patient's total drug cost reaches certain thresholds, they move from one phase of coverage to the next.
+Medicare Part D has four phases of coverage: Deductible, Initial Coverage, Coverage Gap (aka "Donut Hole"), and Catastrophic Coverage.
+If drug costs reach certain defined thresholds, patients move from one phase of coverage to the next.
 Often, copays are different in each phase, with the Deductible and Donut Hole usually being the most expensive phases for patients.
-You can easily identify the phases of coverage a patient will move through and during which months using Amplicare Match (iMedicare).
+You can easily identify the phases of coverage a patient will move through and during which months using Amplicare.

 Insurance companies create formularies (essentially lists of medications), which determine the formula for a patient's copay/coinsurance depending on the tier of the medication.
 There are five tiers that categorize a plan's formulary.
 Tier 1 medications are usually preferred generics – the cheapest formulary tier.
 Tier 4 medications are usually non-preferred brands and are generally much more expensive.
 The highest-cost tier, Tier 5, are specialty medications.
 From year-to-year plan formularies change pretty significantly, which is why it is imperative that your Medicare patients are reviewing their plan options every Open Enrollment.

 Insurance plans can move drugs to lower tiers at any point during the year, in which case the copay/coinsurance would decrease, however plans are NOT allowed to move drugs to a higher tier after October 15th of the previous year (when Open Enrollment begins).
 They are also not allowed to take a drug off their formulary after October 15th, unless there's a new generic introduced into the market or the drug is no longer considered safe.
 In these instances, they must give beneficiaries 60 days notice.
 If the insurance plan does not abide by these rules they are penalized.
 If your patient's drug costs have increased because of such formulary changes, please contact us so we can help you report this to the CMS.